 The Housing Authority of the County of Contra Costa (HACCC) provides 1175 public housing units in 13 developments scattered throughout 9 communities in the County.
-HACCC also provides approximately 6,900 Housing Choice vouchers, 3310 Shelter Plus Care certificates, nearly 208 VASH vouchers and 250 tax credit units.
-HACCC has project-based 396 of its vouchers to help fund construction of new, long-term affordable housing in the County as well as committed an additional 410 units to projects in development.
+HACCC also provides approximately 6,982 Housing Choice vouchers, 332 Shelter Plus Care certificates, nearly 226 VASH vouchers and 250 tax credit units.
+HACCC has project-based 591 of its vouchers to help fund construction of new, long-term affordable housing in the County.